Policy for Official Social Media Accounts

 Social media channels at Tufts University must be continually updated and monitored.
 Accounts that have been inactive for more than one month may be subject to deactivation or deletion.
 Deactivation and deletion will be carried out by contacting and working with the school’s communications director or the highest ranking officer of the department.

 Tufts University is committed to ensuring effective access to communications materials for all members of the university community, including individuals with disabilities.

 - Visually impaired individuals and those with other disabilities may confront significant barriers when accessing certain information through social media.
 Accordingly, individuals who maintain social media on behalf of the university should take steps to reduce barriers to access for individuals with disabilities.
 For example, enabling screen reader compatibility, captioning and descriptive tags on images can help reduce barriers to accessing information for individuals with disabilities.
 Most major social media platforms (including Facebook, YouTube and Twitter) provide access solutions for individuals with disabilities, including application programming interfaces (API) that enable the creation of applications that enhance accessibility of content.

 - It is important to keep in mind that APIs do not eliminate or resolve all accessibility challenges.
-For additional and more current resources on improving access to Tufts-related social media and Tufts websites for individuals with disabilities, please contact Digital Communications.
+For additional and more current resources on improving access to Tufts-related social media and Tufts websites for individuals with disabilities, please contact the Digital Services team.